JustinFay01/visnotes-api/README.md

 **You should no longer be able to ssh via the deploy user** *Check pipeline for how to use docker stack to deploy*

+## Notes

+1. Any **bind** mounts in the docker-compose file will need to be manually created on the host machine.

 # Misc